moshekaplan/palo_alto_firewall_analyzer/README.md

 The validators are designed to have as few false positives as possible.
 If there is a false positive, please [report an issue](https://github.com/moshekaplan/palo_alto_firewall_analyzer/issues/new)!

-## Quickstart
+## pan_analyzer Quickstart

-Install the module with `pip install pan_analyzer`
+1. Install the package with `pip install pan_analyzer`
+2. Run all validators on an XML configuration file downloaded with Panorama -> Setup -> Operations -> "Export Panorama configuration version":
+`pan_analyzer --xml 12345.xml`

+## Using pan_analyzer

-The first time you launch the analyzer, it will create a `PAN_CONFIG.cfg` file in `"~\.pan_policy_analyzer\` and instruct you to edit it.
+The first time you launch pan_analyzer, it will create a `PAN_CONFIG.cfg` file in `"~\.pan_policy_analyzer\` and instruct you to edit it.
 The second time you launch the analyzer it will detect that "API_KEY.txt" is not present, and will prompt you for credentials and save the retrieved API key to "API_KEY.txt"